 Also, at Borough Market, we found a dedicated gluten-free bake shop called The Free From Bakehouse.
-We were able to enjoy a few sweets – including the red velvet cupcake, a chocolate brownie and banana bread.
+We enjoyed a few sweets – including a red velvet cupcake, a chocolate brownie, and banana bread.

 If I’m being honest, I’d say the treats are fair.
 I’ve had better.
 That said, it was nice to know there was something sweet awaiting me among the bountiful sweet options available to those OK eating gluten.